bigchaindb/nginx_3scale/README.md

   custom hooks (lua functions to be executed at certain phases of the nginx request processing lifecycle) to authenticate an API request.

-* Download the template available from 3scale which pre-defines all the rules defined using the 3Scale UI for monitoring, and the basic nginx configuration.
+* Download the template available from 3Scale which pre-defines all the rules defined using the 3Scale UI for monitoring, and the basic nginx configuration.

 * We heavily modify these templates to add our custom functionality.

-* The nginx_3scale agent takes command line parameters from the user and accordingly creates the nginx.conf and nginx.lua files from the templates.
+* The nginx_3scale image reads the environment variables and accordingly creates the nginx.conf and nginx.lua files from the templates.

-* After generating the required conf and lua files, it exec's nginx using this conf file, so that it replaces the running binary with nginx.

 * Every request calls the `_M.access()` function.
 This function extracts the `app_id` and `app_key` from the HTTP request headers and forwards it to